kolber/audiojs/README.md

 ## Usage

     audioJS.events.ready(function() {
       var as = audioJS.create_all();
     });

 ## Compiling Flash from the command line

-Using the Flex SDK, which is free to download, Flash movies can be compiled directly from the command line.
-It makes things slightly less painful.
+Using the Flex SDK (which is free), flash movies can be compiled directly from the command line.
+It makes life that little bit less painful.

 ### Installing

-1. Download the current milestone release 'Open Source Flex SDK' from:
+1. Download and unzip the current 'Milestone Release' 'Open Source Flex SDK' from:
    <http://opensource.adobe.com/wiki/display/flexsdk/Download+Flex+4>

-2. Copy to `bin` folder to `/usr/local/bin/flex/bin/`
+2. Copy the `bin` folder to `/usr/local/bin/flex/bin/`

 3. Add `/usr/local/bin/flex/bin/` to your `PATH`